EPC Group - Enterprise Microsoft AI, SharePoint, Power BI, and Azure Consulting

 What Defines Operational Business Intelligence?

 Operational BI sits at the intersection of analytics and operations.
-While strategic BI answers questions about long-term trends and multi-quarter performance, operational BI answers questions that demand immediate action: "Which customer orders are at risk of late delivery today?"
-"Which production line is showing early signs of quality degradation right now?"
-"Which support tickets are approaching SLA breach in the next two hours?"
+Strategic BI answers questions about long-term trends and multi-quarter performance.
+Operational BI answers questions that demand immediate action.

 Key Components of an Operational BI System

-• Real-Time Data Pipelines: Azure Event Hubs, Azure Stream Analytics, and Microsoft Fabric Real-Time Intelligence capture and process streaming data from operational systems, IoT sensors, and transactional databases with sub-second latency.
+• Real-time data pipelines: Azure Event Hubs, Azure Stream Analytics, and Microsoft Fabric Real-Time Intelligence capture and process streaming data from operational systems, IoT sensors, and transactional databases with sub-second latency

 Operational BI Use Cases by Industry

-Manufacturing: Real-time production monitoring dashboards track OEE (Overall Equipment Effectiveness), quality metrics, and throughput against targets.
+Real-time production monitoring dashboards track OEE (Overall Equipment Effectiveness), quality metrics, and throughput against targets.
 Predictive maintenance alerts notify operators when equipment readings indicate imminent failure.
 SPC (Statistical Process Control) charts automatically flag out-of-control processes.
-These capabilities reduce unplanned downtime by 35-45% and improve first-pass yield by 10-20%.

-Healthcare: Patient flow dashboards optimize bed utilization and reduce emergency department wait times.
+Patient flow dashboards optimize bed utilization and reduce emergency department wait times.
 Clinical alerts notify care teams when patient vitals deviate from expected ranges.
 Supply chain dashboards prevent stockouts of critical medications and equipment.
 Revenue cycle dashboards identify and resolve billing exceptions in real time.

 Operational BI vs. Traditional BI: Key Differences